mwape-k/thnk-backend/README.md

 Access your application logs through:
 - Railway Dashboard → Your App → Logs
 - Real-time deployment status and error tracking

-This deployment setup ensures your THNK backend is production-ready with minimal configuration overhead!